 newly created file to another database (for example, to the development server).

 SqlBak provides a wide range of options for automating MySQL backups.
-One distinctive feature of this solution is its ease of configuration and support. and it also allows you to centrally manage backups for multiple servers.
-This solution not only automates the download of backups to various cloud storages, but it also automates the removal of old backups.
+One distinctive feature of this solution is its ease of configuration and support.
+It also allows you to centrally manage backups for multiple servers.
+This solution not only automates the download of backups to various cloud storage locations, but also automates the removal of old backups.